TrudAX/denistrunin-blog/src/draft/integ-outboundsftp/index.md

 ### Export store onhand data(full X++ based procedure)

-It is very likely that real word tasks will be more complex that just using SELECT statement.
-In this case you need to write X++ code that generates the export.
+It is very likely that "real word" tasks will be more complex than just using SELECT statement.
+In this case you need to write X++ code that generates the export data.

+**Implementation concept:** In order to do this External integration provides the following consepts: We can't predict how complex will be our export, it may export to different sources(like SFTP, Service Bus), export data to one file or to multiple files, requires different parameters, etc..
+So in order to do cover all possible scenarious we can use a standard RunBaseBatch class.
+But export classes  will have some common methods.
+So I created a base DEVIntegExportBulkBase(that extends RunBase) in order to store these common properties and methods(like variables to store number of exports records, methods to create log, writes data to a file, etc..).
+And the Export class should extend this DEVIntegExportBulkBase

 Let's extend the previous task and check how this can be done

 **Business scenario**: our company has a store and we want to export daily onhand data from this store.
 We want the quantity in sales unit and we also want the current sales price.
 Our export should be a CSV file that contain the following fields: ItemId, Style, AvailiablePhysical(in sales unit) and Sales Price